AI Palm Reading: How Computer Vision Reads Your Palm

 For each line, AI measures:

-A human reader estimates these features visually.
+A human reader estimates these features by eye.
 AI measures them to sub-millimeter precision.

 Mount Assessment

-The mounts — fleshy pads beneath each finger and along the edges of your palm — are evaluated for prominence.
+The mounts, the fleshy pads beneath each finger and along the edges of your palm, are evaluated for how prominent they are.
 A well-developed Mount of Jupiter (under the index finger) suggests leadership qualities.
 A prominent Mount of Venus (base of thumb) points to warmth and sensuality.
-AI assesses all seven mounts simultaneously, something a human eye does sequentially.
+AI reads all seven mounts at once, while a human eye moves through them one at a time.

 Pattern Recognition

-After mapping all physical features, AI cross-references your specific combination against palmistry's interpretive frameworks.
-Your hand shape influences how your lines are read.
-Your line patterns inform how your mounts are interpreted.
-Everything connects — and AI processes those connections simultaneously rather than one at a time.
+After mapping everything, AI cross-references your specific combination of features against palmistry's reading traditions.
+Your hand shape affects how your lines are read.
+Your line patterns shape how your mounts are interpreted.
+Everything connects.
+And AI processes those connections all at once rather than one by one.

 200+ Data Points: What AI Measures